Vector04/tudelft-thesis-template/template/sections/1introduction.typ

 When first importing this template (during ```typ #import "@local/tudelft-thesis:0.1.0": *```) at the top of `main.typ`, several imports occur.
 These are:
 - `wrap-it`, version `0.1.1`.
 The function here are used, and slightly modified for proper caption sizing.
 - `equate`, version `0.3.1`.
 Is imported to enable multi-line equation numbering out of the box, and sets the defaults ```typc  show: equate.with(breakable: false, sub-numbering: false)```.
-For more information, please visit the documentation of equate.
+For more information, please visit the documentation of `equate`.

 In addition to these "included" imports, at the top of `main.typ`, the following packages are also imported:
 ```typc